designsecurity/progpilot/doc/CUSTOM_ANALYSIS.md

 ## Model checking

-You could check that your code verify some logic or specifications of your program.
-For example this rule will traverse the call graph of a program to verify if a user is authenticated and has rights before retrieving secret.
+You could check that your program meets a given specification.
+For example this rule will traverse the call graph (only from the main function) of a program to verify if a user is authenticated and has rights before retrieving a secret.

 ```javascript
 {